Maggie-XShen/smc-in-a-box/README.md

 ./cmd -confpath=“path_to_client_config_file” -inputpath=“path_to_input_file” -logpath="path_to_log_folder"
 ```

-To describe meaning of some parameters:
+To describe the meaning of some parameters:
 - For server and output party, -mode="http" is used to run without TLS, default setting is using TLS;
 - For server, -n_client_mal=num_of_malicious_client is used to run experiment with malicious clients, default setting is assuming clients are all honest.
 - For client, -mode=honest is used to run client without malicious behavior, default setting is client could act maliciously.